PAN-OS

 Guardrails

-- Exclusions matter.
-Don’t tag your own infrastructure, trusted scanners, or known third-party services.
+- Exclusions matter: don’t tag your own infrastructure, trusted scanners, or known 3rd-party services.

-- Tag lifecycle matters.
-Decide whether tags age out or are cleared manually.
+- Tag lifecycle matters: decide whether tags age out or get cleared manually.

-This post describes an operational pattern (the “how to think”).
-Implementation details are intentionally generalized and should be tested safely in your environment.
+This post describes an operational pattern (“how to think”).
+Implementation details should be tested safely in your environment.